Dual-stream attention-guided learning for weakly supervised whole slide image classification: Experiment and Results

 \subsubsection{Results on the CIFAR-10 Dataset}

-To evaluate model performance under controllable weak supervision, we conduct extensive experiments on the synthetic CIFAR-10 dataset with varying positive patch ratios (1\% to 70\%).
-As summarized in Table~\ref{tab:cifar}, DSAGL consistently achieves superior classification performance across all settings.
-Specifically, at 10\%, 20\%, 50\%, and 70\% positive ratios, DSAGL attains instance-level AUCs of 0.9037, 0.9287, 0.9092, and 0.9103, respectively-outperforming strong baselines such as ABMIL, CLAM, and advanced Transformer-based models including TransMIL and IBMIL.
-At the bag level, DSAGL achieves perfect or near-perfect classification with AUC = 1.0000 in the 20\%, 50\%, and 70\% settings, demonstrating remarkable robustness against label imbalance and noisy instances.
-Fig.~\ref{fig:combined_auc} further visualizes the comparative results across positive ratios, validating the consistent performance advantage of DSAGL over existing methods.
+To evaluate the optimization stability and training behavior of the proposed framework under controllable weak supervision, we conduct experiments on the synthetic CIFAR-10 dataset with varying positive patch ratios ranging from 1\% to 70\%.
+As summarized in Table \ref{tab:cifar}, DSAGL achieves competitive performance at both the instance and bag levels across all settings.
+In particular, under medium-to-high positive ratios ($\geq$10\%), DSAGL consistently outperforms representative MIL baselines, including ABMIL, CLAM, TransMIL, and IBMIL, in terms of instance-level AUC.
+For example, at positive ratios of 10\% and 20\%, DSAGL attains instance-level AUCs of about 0.9019 and 0.9268, respectively, whereas CLAM and TransMIL remain below approximately 0.83 under the same conditions.
+At the bag level, when the positive ratio reaches 20\% or higher, DSAGL achieves near-saturated performance with an AUC of about 1.0000, indicating strong robustness to instance-level noise and class imbalance in this synthetic weakly supervised setting.
+Figure \ref{fig:combined_auc} visualizes the performance trends across different positive ratios.

-To analyze the learning dynamics, we plot the test AUC trajectories over 300 training epochs under the 20\% positive patch ratio setting (Fig.~\ref{fig:combined_auc2}).
-All baseline models are reimplemented using publicly available code under identical settings, including the same feature extractor, optimizer, and training schedule, to ensure fair comparison.
-DSAGL demonstrates fast convergence and stable improvement throughout training, achieving consistently high AUCs at both the instance and bag levels.
-In contrast, classical methods such as MI-Net, ABMIL, and Gated-ABMIL converge slowly and exhibit noticeable oscillations, while more advanced models like CLAM, TransMIL, and IBMIL display erratic fluctuations or early performance stagnation despite achieving moderate peak AUCs.
+Furthermore, we analyze the training dynamics under a representative setting with a 20\% positive patch ratio by plotting the test AUC curves over 300 training epochs (Figure \ref{fig:combined_auc2}).
+To ensure fair comparison, all baseline methods are reimplemented under identical conditions, including the same feature extractor, optimizer, and training schedule.
+As observed, DSAGL converges more rapidly and exhibits a smoother performance evolution during training.
+Specifically, its instance-level AUC exceeds about 0.90 within approximately 100 epochs and remains stable thereafter.
+In contrast, classical MIL methods such as MI-Net and ABMIL converge more slowly, with instance-level AUCs remaining below about 0.80 for a substantial portion of training, while more complex models such as CLAM and TransMIL show noticeable fluctuations or early saturation in later epochs.

-These observations highlight the training stability and robustness of DSAGL, attributed to its dual-stream architecture and attention-guided pseudo supervision.
-The teacher stream, equipped with the FASA module, produces structured multi-scale soft attention maps as reliable supervision signals, while the student stream benefits from fine-grained learning initialized by attention priors.
-Moreover, the alternating update strategy enables progressive refinement of pseudo labels, mitigating the effect of early noise and enhancing label reliability.
-This synergy contributes to more stable optimization under weak supervision and improved generalization on noisy instance distributions.